asefahmed500/ContentCraft-AI/README.md

     *   **Audit**: Check how well the content aligns with your generated Brand Profile.
     *   **Translate**: Localize the content into different languages.
     *   **Optimize**: Improve the content for a specific goal like engagement or click-through-rate.
-*   **Gamification System**: Earn Creative XP for actions like providing feedback.
+*   **Gamification System**: Earn Creative XP for actions like generating content or using AI tools.
 Level up and track your progress in the site header.

 ### Admin Features
 *   **Comprehensive Admin Dashboard**: Centralized control panel at `/admin/dashboard` for platform oversight, including usage statistics and analytics charts.